Oclemy/sedan/v/meditation/flute/about.md

-Namaster, welcome to Flute Music app.
+Namaster, welcome to Flute Healing Music app.
 Through this app you will be able to access a huge library of flute music.
+Use these for for meditation and inner healing.
 The flute is a family of classical music instrument in the woodwind group.
 Like all woodwinds, flutes are aerophones, meaning they make sound by vibrating a column of air.
 However, unlike woodwind instruments with reeds, a flute is a reedless wind instrument that produces its sound from the flow of air across an opening.
 Thanks for using our app.